Stockholm corridor into the US

 • Swedish tech and software.
 The primary cohort.
 Stockholm software, fintech, gaming, and adjacent technology operators in the Spotify, Klarna, and Northvolt-adjacent cluster, plus Series C and pre-IPO operators with strong product-market fit at home and a US-revenue gap that does not match team caliber.

 • Swedish industrials.
-Industrial machinery, components, and engineering operators in the Sandvik, SKF, Atlas Copco, Volvo Group, and ABB-adjacent ecosystem entering US procurement, US distribution, and US OEM channels where the Nordic peer set does not, on its own, place the firm against US-procurement reference names.
+Industrial machinery, components, and engineering operators in the Sandvik, SKF, Atlas Copco, Volvo Group, and ABB-adjacent ecosystem entering US procurement, US distribution, and US OEM channels where the Nordic peer set does not, on its own, place GMA against US-procurement reference names.

 • Biotech and medtech.
 Swedish biotech and medtech operators adjacent to the Novo Nordisk diabetes ecosystem, Elekta-adjacent radiation therapy, and Coloplast-adjacent medical devices, entering US hospital systems, US specialty distribution, and US payer channels.

 • Nordic family-office capital.
-Stockholm and Nordic family offices, multi-cycle private capital, and second-generation industrial principals routing capital to US co-investment or US platform-building.
-Holding-brand versus operating-brand architecture for the US-facing surface.
+Stockholm and Nordic family offices, multi-cycle private capital, and second-generation industrial owners routing capital to US co-investment or US platform-building.
+Holding-holding brand versus operating brand for the US website, deck, and sales material.

 • Swedish defense and dual-use.
 Swedish defense and dual-use technology firms inside the Saab supply chain, plus aerospace, sensor, and adjacent dual-use operators entering US defense and US-civilian adjacent channels.
 ITAR and export control work sits with counsel.